 Participants were asked whether they are affiliated with one or more local stakeholders, such as universities/colleges or private corporations.

 ACADEMIC INSTITUTION PROVISIONS The survey asked about how their ECs benefited from affiliation with an academic institution, if applicable.
+Participants selected all that apply.
 Choices included: